Utilizing Stock Collars to Help Protect Against Risk of P&G Stock Price Dropping Rapidly

 Example Of A Collar

-Consider using a collar on any block of stock that must be sold in the near term either as part of a diversification plan, for living expenses, or to limit risk on stock options coming due.
+Consider using a collar on any portion of stock that you would like to protect until you are ready to sell the stock in the near future.
+This can be part of a diversification plan or to lock in a known value for a future expense or to limit risk before stock options are due.

 Mariner Wealth Advisors (“MWA”), is an SEC registered investment adviser with its principal place of business in the State of Kansas.
 Registration of an investment adviser does not imply a certain level of skill or training.
 MWA is in compliance with the current notice filing requirements imposed upon registered investment advisers by those states in which MWA maintains clients.
 MWA may only transact business in those states in which it is notice filed or qualifies for an exemption or exclusion from notice filing requirements.
 Any subsequent, direct communication by MWA with a prospective client shall be conducted by a representative that is either registered or qualifies for an exemption or exclusion from registration in the state where the prospective client resides.
 For additional information about MWA, including fees and services, please contact MWA or refer to the Investment Adviser Public Disclosure website.
 Please read the disclosure statement carefully before you invest or send money.